legatoproject/legato-af/airvantage/doc/md/agent/ConfigStore.md

 -- latency: data sending is triggered some times after a data push.
 Set to the maximum number of seconds to trigger the data sending after the data has been pushed.
 -- period: data sending is triggered at a given period.
 Set to the number of second period.
 -- onboot: data sending is triggered after the agent boots.
-Set to the number of seconds after the agent has boot up. data.policy.default = { manual = true } -- default data queue to use when no policy name is used when sending data data.policy.hourly = { latency = 60 * 60 }
+Set to the number of seconds after the agent has boot up. data.policy.default = { latency = 5, onboot = 30 } -- default data queue to use when no policy name is used when sending data data.policy.hourly = { latency = 60 * 60 }
 data.policy.daily = { latency = 24 * 60 * 60 }
 data.policy.never = { manual = true }
-data.policy.now = { latency = 5 }
+data.policy.now = { latency = 5, onboot = 30 }
 data.policy.onboot = { onboot = 30 }
 ~~~